vijumathew/windwow/README.md

 ### Buffer and window ###
   * `windwow-load-window-arrangement-and-buffer-list` - loads a window arrangement and a buffer list

+## Using Windwow ##

+Here is an example showing how to use some of the aforementioned functions:

+1. Switch to a frame with one window.
+Create a window arrangement with split and switch commands; these commands are `split-window-below` (`C-x 2`), `split-window-right` (`C-x 3`), and `other-window` (`C-x o`).
+Switch to a different buffer in each of these windows.
+2. Now save this configuration with `windwow-save-window-arrangement` and `windwow-save-buffer-list`.
+3. Close all the windows except the current one with `delete-other-windows` (`C-x 1`).
+4. Now restore the window arrangement and buffer list with `windwow-load-window-arrangement-and-buffer-list`.
+The windows previously created should be restored in the proper arrangement with the corresponding buffers loaded inside.

+Unfortunately manually resized windows are not supported at the moment.

 ## Roadmap ##
   * Support frames with manually resized windows
   * Minor mode